The Iron Range OHV State Recreation Area is monitored by on-site DNR staff who enforce regulations.

-- Your vehicle must be registered to enter the Recreation Area.
+- Your vehicle must be registered to enter the State Recreation Area.
 See the OHV regulation webpage for more information.

-- OHV registration is available at local Deputy Registrar of Motor Vehicle offices, DNR License Center and at the Recreation Area.
+- OHV registration is available at local Deputy Registrar of Motor Vehicle offices, DNR License Center and at the State Recreation Area.
 It is best to purchase an OHV registration before visiting the State Recreation Area.

 - We recognize OHV registrations from other states.
 If your state does not have OHV registration you will have to purchase a non-resident state trail pass Minnesota OHV registration.

-- Non-resident operators must purchase a State Trail Pass, unless operating vehicles registered in Minnesota.
+- Non-resident operators must purchase a non resident OHV state trail pass, unless operating vehicles registered in Minnesota.

 - It is strongly recommended that everyone wear a helmet on all vehicles; however, anyone under the age of eighteen must wear a DOT approved helmet on ATVs and OHMs.

 - Review the OHV regulation book on the OHV regulation webpage for more information..

 - Persons born after July 1, 1987, and are over 16 years of age, must have successfully completed the ATV Training and CD course.